 On Sky Sports, coach Mikel Arteta talked about the pressure and stress of working in the Premier League, and watching top matches like today's match against Liverpool helps maintain motivation and energy.

 The pressure on managers has been a hot topic this week.
 In England, Jurgen Klopp announced he would leave Liverpool at the end of the season because he was running out of energy.
-In Spain, Xavi announced his departure from Barca because he felt slighted and constantly criticised by the media despite winning two titles.
+In Spain, Xavi announced his departure from Barca because he felt disrespected and constantly criticized by the media despite winning two titles.

-From having to wake up early and plan the next game to the pressures that work brings to family life, Arteta admits it is difficult to find the right balance.
-But the Spanish coach sees games like the big game against Liverpool at the Emirates Stadium as the reason he gets out of bed early and maintains his high energy despite the pressure.
+From having to wake up early and plan the next game to the pressures that work brings to family life, Arteta admits the difficulty in finding the right balance.
+But the Spanish coach sees games like the big game against Liverpool on matchday 23 of the Premier League at the Emirates Stadium as motivating him to get out of bed early and maintain high energy levels despite the pressure.

 "We are very privileged to do what we do every day," Arteta said.
 "I just love what I do.
 For me, the beauty, the energy, the passion and the determination to play big games like Liverpool is much bigger than the stress or the pressure."